 PhD, students will also complete a cognate area of study in one or two areas outside of the department that relate to their program of studies and proposed dissertation topic.
 They must also fulfill a foreign language requirement demonstrating reading competency and satisfactorily complete a Ph.D. qualifying examination and a dissertation.

 Master of Arts Degree

-Graduate students awarded teaching assistantships may have the opportunity to teach in the department’s introductory course, Performance, Culture, and Communication.
-Other graduate students may have the opportunity to assist in the teaching of 216 Performance and Culture or other undergraduate courses.
-Students who have completed their coursework and passed the qualifying examinations may also have the opportunity to teach one of the department’s 200-level classes.
+Graduate students awarded teaching assistantships may have the opportunity to serve as TAs or main instructors of the department’s undergraduate course, PERF_ST 203, Performance, Culture, and Communication.
+Other graduate students may have the opportunity to assist in the teaching of 216 Performance and Culture PERF_ST 103, Analysis and Performance of Text or other undergraduate courses.

 Teaching assistants are mentored by department faculty.
 Additionally, training for teaching assistants is available through Northwestern University’s Searle Center for Teaching Excellence, which offers consultation, workshops, and conferences specifically geared toward graduate student teaching assistants.